 Archbishop Temple School asks families to sign an ‘acceptable use’ policy, which details what our pupils are allowed and not allowed to do when using new technologies and which makes explicit the consequences of breaching this agreement.

-We take e-safety very seriously, and would recommend the following websites located on the drop down menus to provide parents with resources and advice about e-safety at home.
+We take e-safety very seriously, and would recommend the websites located on the drop down menus above to provide parents with resources and advice about e-safety at home.

 The school's online safety policy is available to view here.